lilin-bme/lilin-bme.github.io/index.md

 {%
   include button.html
   link="linli92@sjtu.edu.cn"
-  text="OPEN POSITION: We are looking for a postdoc (start any time) and a master student (Fall 2024).
-Contact now!" icon="fa-solid fa-arrow-right" flip=true style="bare"
+  text="We are looking for a postdoc (start any time) and a master student (Fall 2024).
+Contact Dr. Lin now!" icon="fa-solid fa-arrow-right" flip=true style="bare"